In this section, you will explore the following question:

-Despite compelling correlations between the behavior of chromosomes during meiosis and Mendel’s abstract laws, the Chromosomal Theory of Inheritance was proposed long before there was any direct evidence that traits were carried on chromosomes.
+Despite the lack of direct evidence that chromosomes carry traits, the compelling correlation between chromosome behavior during meiosis and Mendel's abstract laws led scientists to propose the Chromosomal Theory of Inheritance.
 Critics pointed out that individuals had far more independently segregating traits than they had chromosomes.
 It was only after several years of carrying out crosses with the fruit fly, Drosophila melanogaster, that Thomas Hunt Morgan provided experimental evidence to support the Chromosomal Theory of Inheritance.

 Genetic Linkage and Distances

 Mendel’s work suggested that traits are inherited independently of each other.
 Morgan identified a 1:1 correspondence between a segregating trait and the X chromosome, suggesting that the random segregation of chromosomes was the physical basis of Mendel’s model.
 This also demonstrated that linked genes disrupt Mendel’s predicted outcomes.
 The fact that each chromosome can carry many linked genes explains how individuals can have many more traits than they have chromosomes.
 However, observations by researchers in Morgan’s laboratory suggested that alleles positioned on the same chromosome were not always inherited together.
 During meiosis, linked genes somehow became unlinked.